The Best Moka Pot for Authentic Espresso at Home

 DeLonghi EMK6 Alicia

 This coffee maker is an electric Moka Pot coffee maker.
 It comes with its own hot plate that the Moka Pot fits onto.
-You basically need to plug it into an outlet, and it is good to go – no stovetop required, just electricity.
+You simply need to plug it into an outlet, and it is good to go – no stove needed, simply electricity.

-If you don’t have a stove top, or have a small stove top with one or two rings, the DeLonghi EMK6 Alicia is a best option.
+If you don’t have a stovetop top, or have a small stovetop top with one or two rings, the DeLonghi EMK6 Alicia is a great option.

 bonVIVO Intenca is another fun choice to check out.
 The main feature of this Moka Pot is its design.

-It looks classically Italian and has a copper chrome finish, which I ought to say does look lovely.
+It looks classically Italian and has a copper chrome finish, which I needs to say does look lovely.
 It is stainless steel, brews 4-6 cups and retails at around $50.

 It’s Decision Time!